Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Introduction

-\textbf{(2) Network Generalizability.} Current solutions are typically trained and evaluated on fixed networks, with limited ability to generalize to unseen topologies.
-Achieving network generalizability under decentralized execution has tremendous implications for scalability, but it is especially difficult in real-world networks where local neighborhoods are heterogeneous.
-Moreover, the large number of agents exacerbates the infamous credit-assignment problem in MARL, making learning such policies incredibly challenging.
+\textbf{(2) Network Generalizability.} Existing networked MARL solutions are typically trained and evaluated on fixed networks, with limited ability to generalize to unseen topologies.
+Network generalizability is a stronger condition than scalability, as it is the ability for a control policy to generalize not only to networks of large scale, but also of diverse structure.
+However, decentralized, network-generalizable policies are especially difficult to achieve in real-world networks where local neighborhoods are heterogeneous.
+Furthermore, the large number of agents required to train them exacerbates the infamous credit-assignment problem in MARL \cite{chang2003all}, making learning such policies incredibly challenging.